merll/docker-map/README.md

 Creating, connecting, and running containers
 ============================================
-Containers can be created easily on the command line or using the Remote API, but managing dependencies can be tedious.
-Whereas the path and links may be quite individual to the local configuration, directory paths are typically constant within the containers.
-This package therefore intends to reduce repetitions of names and paths in API commands, by introducing the following main features:
+This package reduces repetitions of names and paths in API commands, by introducing the following main features:

 * Automatically create and assign shared volumes, where the only purpose is to share data between containers.
-* Automatically update containers if their shared volumes are inconsistent or their image has been updated.
+* Automatically update containers if their shared volumes are inconsistent, their image, or their configuration has been updated.
 * Use alias names instead of paths to bind host volumes to container shares.
 * Automatically create and start containers when their dependent containers are started.